 In PG&E, the ACC Plus Adders for those who interconnect (i.e. are granted permission to operate from their utility) in the first year of NEM 3.0 is 2.2 cents/kWh, SCE is 4 cents/kWh, and SDG&E is zero.
 SDG&E customers are excluded from the adders, because with reasonable pricing and production assumptions, the payback is already shorter than nine years without adders.
 Low-income residents, which includes CARE, FERA, tribal, and disadvantaged communities, will receive higher adders.

 Differentiated time-of-use (TOU) rates

 This is in an effort to promote home electrification and the use of battery storage to shift the time when most homes use a majority of their electricity, smoothing out the demand curve.
-These rates include a monthly Grid Participation Charge of around $12-$16 rather than the traditional Minimum Monthly Bill.
+These rates include a monthly Grid Participation Charge of around $14 to $16 rather than the traditional Minimum Monthly Bill.

-One unique benefit to NEM 3.0 is the ability to install a solar system up to 150% of your total electricity usage over the past 12 months if you plan to increase your consumption.
+One unique benefit to NEM 3.0 is the ability to install a solar system for up to 150% of your total electricity usage over the past 12 months if you plan to increase your consumption.
 The idea is that creating an oversized system incentivizes homeowners to electrify their homes by replacing fossil fuel-based appliances like gas stoves, water heaters, and even vehicles with electric alternatives—all of which happen to be incentivized through the Inflation Reduction Act of 2022.